ethereum/EIPs/EIPS/eip-proxy_ownership_register.md

       |         delivery: 0x0222..            |
       |                                       |

 If the EPS register is passed the address of a Nominator it will revert.
 This is of vital importance.
 The purpose of the proxy is that the Proxy address is operating on behalf of the Nominator.
 The Proxy address therefore can derive the same benefits as the Nominator (for example discord roles based on the Nominator's holdings, or mint NFTs that require another NFT to be held).
 It is therefore imperative that the Nominator in an active proxy cannot also interact and derive these benefits, otherwise two addresses represent the same holding.
-A Nominator can of course delete the Proxy Record at any time and interact on it's own behalf, with the Proxy address instantly losing any benefits associate with the proxy relationship.
+A Nominator can of course delete the Proxy Record at any time and interact on it's own behalf, with the Proxy address instantly losing any benefits associated with the proxy relationship.

 Full technical information is at https://docs.epsproxy.com/.